Jun. 26, 2023

 Role of superoxide dismutase in pain.
 Superoxide dismutase, a free radical scavenger, is as an important mediator of pain associated with inflammation.
 At time of peak hyperalgesia, endogenous superoxide dismutase is nitrated and subsequently deactivated, losing its capacity to remove superoxide radicals.
 This is the rationale for development of superoxide dismutase mimetics as novel nonnarcotic therapeutics in the management of pain.

 Pain is viewed as an active process generated partly in the periphery and partly in the CNS by plasticity rather than just a passive transfer of pain information to the cortex.
 Genotypic and phenotypic changes associated with chronic pain perception, which are expressed at all levels of the nervous system, include the upregulation of genes, altered synaptic connections in the dorsal horn, and cell death of interneurons due to excitotoxicity.
+Transcriptomic studies have identified many differences in the peripheral immune system that appear to contribute to the transition from acute to chronic pain.
 In summary, several processes are involved in the evolution of acute pain into chronic pain:

 • Increase in the activity of pain neuromatrix and its expansion into other cortical areas.